The Americans: Reconstruction to the 21st Century, California Edition

 a. ended slavery throughout the United States.

-b. gave voting rights to all male
+b. gave voting rights to all male Americans.

 c. gave citizenship rights to all people born in the United States.